 If you were hurt because of a dangerous condition on someone else’s property in West Palm Beach, FL, you may be entitled to compensation.
-An experienced West Palm Beach premises liability lawyer at Hollander Law Firm, P.A. can help you fight to recover money for medical bills, lost wages, and pain and suffering.
+An experienced West Palm Beach premises liability lawyer at Hollander Law Firm Accident Injury Lawyers can help you fight to recover money for medical bills, lost wages, and pain and suffering.

 Our lawyers have been dedicated advocates for injured clients across South Florida since 1996.
 We’ve recovered tens of millions of dollars in compensation for injured people like you.